Fishing in the Maroochy River with Swan Boat Hire, Maroochydore, Sunshine Coast

 More information

-Sure I can nab most of the above fish in double quick time, but I do it for a living and have had plenty of practice.
-If you're results driven, as opposed to just relaxing and trying your luck, then allow your self a couple of days to fine tune your techniques.
+Sure, I can nab most of the above fish in double quick time, but I do it for a living and have had plenty of practice.
+If you're results driven, as opposed to just relaxing and trying your luck, then allow yourself a couple of days to fine tune your techniques.

 Rules and regulations